-- Applicants must complete a minimum of 20 hours of shadowing with a nationally certified and state licensed PA (PA-C) during direct patient care activities; must be completed by the time of application. - Minimum of 100 hours of community service-related volunteer experience must be completed at the time of matriculation.
-Applicants may submit an application after completing a minimum of 50 hours of volunteer experience but the remaining hours, up to the required 100, must be completed and verified by April 1 prior to matriculation in May of that calendar year, will have their invitation for a seat in the program revoked.
+- Minimum of 100 hours of community service-related volunteer experience must be completed at the time of matriculation.
+Applicants may submit an application after completing a minimum of 50 hours of volunteer experience but the remaining hours, up to the required 100, must be completed and verified by April 1 prior to matriculation in May of that calendar year, will have their invitation for a seat in the program revoked. - Shadowing hours cannot be included as volunteer experience. - Rotation/Immersion experiences required as part of a healthcare certificate/degree program cannot be included as volunteer experience.